DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 > **NOTE**
 >
 > Debugging configurations for both iOS and Android can be complex, so it is not feasible to provide all possible scenarios.
-In this demo, we tested using Windows 10 with Visual Studio 2022.
-For iOS, we utilized the paired remote Mac method, and for Android, we utilized the built-in emulator..
+We tested the app on Windows 10 with Visual Studio 2022.
+For iOS tests, we paired a remote Mac.
+For Android tests, we utilized the built-in emulator.

-1. Open the the _Create a new project_ window in Visual Studio and select the the DevExpress .NET MAUI template Wizard.
+1. Open the the _Create a new project_ window in Visual Studio.
+Select the DevExpress .NET MAUI option and start the wizard.

   ![](../../images/MAUI/MAUINewProjectWizard.png)

-2. Choose both the _IOS & Android_ platform, the _Tabbed_ layout and the _Collection View_, the _Data Editors_ and the _Data Forms_ options.
+2. Choose both the _iOS & Android_ platforms, the _Tabbed_ layout, and the following controls: _Collection View_, _Data Editors_, and _Data Forms_.

   ![](../../images/MAUI/MAUINewProjectWizardConfig.png)

-### Modify the platform specific settings
+### Modify platform specific settings

 1. Modify the `Platform/Android/AndroidManifest.xml` to request permissions for network access, file storage and document access.